Your Number One Resource for Intermittent Catheters

 What Is An Intermittent Urinary Catheter?

 An Intermittent Urinary Catheter is a medical device used by a male or female to help empty the bladder of urine.
 Patients who have urinary retention or incomplete bladder emptying are the best candidates for this procedure.
 If your urologist discovers that you are not completely emptying your bladder when you urinate, he or she may recommend for you to self- catheterize yourself to empty your bladder using an intermittent catheter.
 This technique is called Clean Intermittent Catheterization (CIC) and is taught to you by a medical assistant or the doctor.
 You will also be instructed on how many times per day you should do this procedure at home.
+Intermittent Catheterization entails the periodic emptying of the bladder with a sterile catheter each time a person caths.
+This allows catheter users to prevent dangerous UTI’s.
 It is an adjustment at first, but once you have done it a few times, you get the hang of it.
 There are different types of catheters that we offer to make the process easier for when you are not home, such as pre-lubricated and portable compact catheters.

 What Types Of Intermittent Catheters Do We Carry?